zextras/tech-doc/source/carbonio/_management/backup.rst

 Realtime Scanner
 ================

-The Realtime Scanner is an engine tightly connected to the Mailbox, which intercepts all the transactions that take place on each user’s mailbox and records them with the purpose of maintaining the whole history of an item for its entire lifetime.
+The Realtime Scanner is an engine tightly connected to the AppServer, which intercepts all the transactions that take place on each user’s AppServer and records them with the purpose of maintaining the whole history of an item for its entire lifetime.